arduino/docs-content/content/hardware/09.kits/maker/nesso-n1/tutorials/user-manual/content.md

 Support for these features is provided by the **Arduino_Nesso_N1** library (v1.0.0 or higher) combined with the **esp32** board package (v3.3.5 or higher).

-### Using the Battery Library
+### Enable Battery

-To use the battery features, you must include the `Arduino_Nesso_N1` library in your sketch.
-This library simplifies the interaction with the power management chips.
+To enable battery operation, you must include the `Arduino_Nesso_N1` library in your sketch.
+This library acts as a wrapper for the system's components, simplifying interaction with the power management system.

 1.  **Install the Library:** In the Arduino IDE, go to **Tools > Manage Libraries...**, search for **"Arduino_Nesso_N1"**, and install the latest version.
 2.  **Include the Header:** Add `#include <Arduino_Nesso_N1.h>` to your sketch.